SolidLao/Apriori-in-Rust/README.md

 - Running 'cargo run' directly to get results
 - the results will be written in file: associationRule_minSupprot_minConfidence.txt
 - Running 'cargo doc --open' for documentation creation and view documentation for implementation details
+- The dataset provided is groceries.csv with 9835 payment records and 169 goods